GraalVM, Reflection and Native Image

 java -agentlib:native-image-agent=config-output-dir=META-INF/native-image ReflectionExample StringReverser reverse "hello"

-Let's look at the configuration created:
+Have a look at the configuration created:

-cat META-INF/native-image/reflect-config.json
+cat META-INF/native-image/reachability-metadata.json

 {